SavvyProgrammer/Open-Farmer/README.md

 ```
 insert the name of the repository to import your project => https://github.com/SavvyProgrammer/OpenFarmer-NaijaHacks_2019
 wait for graddle to sync with project

+Connect a device in debugging more or use a suitable android emulator

 Connect a device in debugging (Do not use an Emulator for it, use a real device due to google's policy)
 then Click run to view the project on your device
+Recommended android 7.0 and above
 ```
+### This project is only for Nigerians, Please use a Nigerian phone number during the aunthetication